jsta/jsta.github.io/cv.md

 - Member of a research team focused on ecological restoration of the Florida Everglades with particular emphasis on the extent to which the Everglades watershed influences downstream estuaries.
 - Responsible for translating ecological information and the results of water quality surveys for use in environmental management.
 - Developed geospatial water quality models.
 Prepared reports and other materials for presentations to decision makers.
-- Responsible for curating massive environmental databases and developing custom GIS visualization and anaylsis tools.
+- Responsible for curating massive environmental databases and developing custom GIS visualization and analysis tools.

 -----